 For this very same reason, put a bit more thought into your screenshots.
 They should be informative and visually striking to both clarify what it’s about and entice users.

-If a store visitor is hesitating between one or another application, then most likely they’ll look at the screenshots the publisher has posted.
+If a store visitor is hesitating between one or another app, then most likely they’ll look at the screenshots the publisher has posted.
 So they can evaluate basic functionality before installation.

 A mobile app’s description is just as important to its success as screenshots.
 Just don’t go overboard because people are not used to reading long and continuous text on mobile devices.
 Break it up into paragraphs with headings, make lists of functions or features.

-Also carefully select the keywords that define the application.
+Also carefully select the keywords that define the app.
 Try to include items that visitors search for the most.
 Search query statistics will help you out in this painstaking task.

 A landing page can be hosted both inside a blog or website, or on a separate domain.
 Why is it needed at all if you have a main website?
 So you can direct traffic to it, bought in contextual advertising platforms.
 This traffic will convert better into instals if you send visitors to the landing page rather than to the main website where you usually post information about all your products.